twobob/MapMagic2Scripts/README.md

 ##  **_Controls_**  **OBJECT**

 NodeToObject - Converts every node on a spline to an object.
-No, it does not respect the orientation of the orignal spline.
+No, it does not respect the orientation of the original spline.

 ##  **_Helpful Other Monobehaviours and classes_**